 Also, while out to dinner at Callahan’s Lodge, our tasting room specialist, Stacey, discovered a nice selection of 2014 RoxyAnn Cabernet Sauvignon and 2016 Viognier.

-We are currently sold out of those two vintages in the tasting room.
-So, the next time you are en route to the Applegate or driving to Hilt, stop by the Ruch Market and/or Callahan’s Lodge.
+We are currently sold out of the four vintages in the tasting room.
+So, the next time you are en route to the Applegate, driving to Hilt, or grocery shopping stop by the Ruch Market, Callahan’s Lodge, and/or Winco.

 RoxyAnn Winery Voted Best Glass of Red & White Wine